n04ln/gilbert.nvim/README.md

 ## How To Use
 - Upload current buffer
   - `<FILENAME>` is optional, when use it if buffer is `[No Name]`.
-  - If this command is success, output `URL`.
+  - If this command is success, output `URL` and Open your browser.
 ```
 :GiUpload <FILENAME>
 ```